steveway/papagayo-ng/readme.md

 ## Running
 To run Papagayo-NG, double-click the papagayo-ng.py file, or run the following command:
 ``python3 papagayo-ng.py``

+## Building
+For Windows at least we use Nuitka via installer-creator which you can get via pip: ``pip install installer-creator``

+You can build the executable and installer by running:

+``py -m installer_creator build-exe -c build_config.yaml``

+``py -m installer_creator build-installer -c build_config.yaml``

 ## Contents
 The Papagayo-NG source package includes the following files: